 Capital District Writing Project

-Numerous independent research studies show that students of teachers who participate in the National Writing Project write more frequently and more effectively than other students.
+Numerous independent research studies show that students of teachers who participate in the National Writing Project yield significant gains in writing achievement.